lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+My current thinking on my dissertation consists of a series of questions, the answers to which I expect to be interrelated.

 This thesis proposal outlines the questions in which I am interested, and my current hypotheses about their answers, as the element of primary importance.
 I will discuss my proposed methods as well, but my goal is to remain as flexible as possible regarding methods.